First day of BBC television: Background

 The British Broadcasting Corporation, already an established radio broadcaster since the mid-1920s, began making experimental television broadcasts in 1929.
 Low definition (30-line) television transmissions under government license commenced in August 1936.

 The BBC Television Service officially launched on 2 November 1936.
-This is often described as the world's first regular high definition television service.
+This is often described as the world's first regular high definition television service, however was the second after the German Paul Nipkow broadcast.
 (Note: The first regular electronic television service in Germany began in Berlin on 22 March 1935, as Deutscher Fernseh Rundfunk.
 Broadcasting from the Fernsehsender Paul Nipkow, it used a 180-line system, and was on air for 90 minutes, three times a week.)
 Programming included short ad-hoc performances by musicians, with the duration limited as "lookers in" (as viewers were called) were found to experience eye strain through looking at the small screens then in use.

 Line-up

 The BBC's official publication, The Radio Times, listed the opening one-hour schedule – the first ever, on a dedicated TV channel – starting at 3 pm, as: